canvas-medical/documentation/collections/_api/patient.md

                   - name: end
                     type: date
           - name: photo
-            type: json
+            type: array[json]
             description: Image of the patient.
 Data should be passed as a base64-encoded string.
 This image shows on the patient avatar in the Canvas UI.
+            create_description: >-
+              When creating a `Patient` resource, a `data` attribute should include the photo as a base64-encoded string.
+This is different from a read or search, where a `url` attribute will contain a URL to the file.
+            update_description: >-
+              When updating a `Patient` resource, a `data` attribute should include the photo as a base64-encoded string.
+This is different from a read or search, where a `url` attribute will contain a URL to the file.
             attributes:
               - name: url
                 type: string
           - name: contact
             type: array[json]
             required: false
             description: A contact party (e.g. guardian, partner, friend) for the patient.
-Contact details will display on the Patient Registration page in the Canvas UI.
+Contact details will display on the Patient profile page in the Canvas UI.
             attributes:
               - name: id
                 type: string